 Where the design community meets.

-San Francisco Digital Designer & Analog Screenprinter Joined almost 7 years ago
+San Francisco Digital Designer & Analog Screenprinter Joined about 7 years ago

 This is bad.